-The US dollar has been the world’s reserve currency since the Bretton Woods conference in late 1944.
-The US was the focal point for secure global trade and finance after the decimated powers in Europe could no longer be the underlying infrastructure for the global monetary system.
-For the first 27 years of the Bretton Woods system, the US dollar was backed by gold reserves.
-By 1971, the US de-pegged the USD from gold reserves after their gold liabilities exceeded their available gold reserves, thus moving to a pure fiat regime with a floating rate currency determined by the market.
+The US dollar has been the world’s reserve currency since the conclusion of the Bretton Woods conference in late 1944.
+At the time, the United States was the focal point for secure global trade and finance after the decimated powers in Europe could no longer be the relied upon to be the underlying infrastructure for the global economic system.
+For the first 27 years of the Bretton Woods system, the US dollar was backed by gold reserves and other fiat currencies were pegged to the US dollar.
+But by 1971, the United States de-pegged the US dollar from gold reserves after their gold liabilities exceeded their available gold reserves, thus moving the world economy to a pure fiat regime with a floating rate currency at the center of it.
 Post-1971 the USD was “backed” by the full faith and credit in the US government, and later in 1974, an agreement between the United States and Saudi Arabia secured the dollar’s position as the sole currency used to purchase oil from Saudi Arabia and other OPEC nations.
 Even if a country like Australia or Spain wanted to buy oil from Kuwait, for example, they must transact in US dollars under this setup.
-Any country that wants to buy oil, needs to be able to get dollars to pay for it, either by earning them or exchanging their native currency for them.
-This creates demand for US dollars internationally in much the same way that taxes in the United States create demand for US dollars internally.
-This system has since been known as the “petrodollar” system and in exchange, the US offered military protection and general stewardship of the global order.
+Any country that wanted to buy oil, needed to be able to get dollars to procure it, either by earning them or exchanging their native currency for them.
+This creates demand for US dollars internationally in much the same way that taxes in the United States create demand for US dollars domestically.
+This system has since been known unofficially as the “petrodollar” system and in exchange for this privilege, the US offered military protection and general stewardship of the global order.

-Under the monetary regime of post-1974, the US has been the security infrastructure supporting the global political and economic system, and in return, the US dollar remains the global reserve currency and the exclusive currency for energy exchange.
-In addition, many of the earned dollars post-1974 were reinvested into US Treasuries and stored as foreign exchange reserves by the world’s central banks.
+Under the monetary regime of post-1974, the US has been the de-facto security infrastructure supporting the global political and economic system, In addition, many of the earned dollars post-1974 were reinvested into US Treasuries and stored as foreign exchange reserves by the world’s central banks.
 In effect, a large fraction of US federal deficits during the last four decades, with military spending being the largest portion of those deficits, were financed and sustained by foreign governments who earned “risk-free” interest on their Treasury holdings.
-Thanks to cheap foreign financing, the United States, under the petrodollar system, has had the privilege of perpetually over-consuming relative to what it produced, but increasingly couldn’t compete in global manufacturing because our goods were harder to purchase, as the dollar always traded at a premium.
-The cost of this loss of competitiveness was almost exclusively levied on regions and populations in the US that relied on manufacturing for economic sustenance.
-The US had effectively ceded much of its manufacturing base to the rest of the world in exchange for cheap consumption and global reserve hegemony.
-Foreign nations like Germany, Japan, China, and many others were able to build up large trade surpluses against the United States and build up their manufacturing capabilities to sell back to the American consumers who enjoyed the international strength of the dollar
+Thanks to cheap foreign financing, the United States government, under the petrodollar system, has had the privilege of perpetually over-consuming relative to what it taxed.
+However because of the dollar’s relative strength internationally, US manufacturers increasingly couldn’t compete in global manufacturing because their goods were more expensive, as the dollar always traded at a premium.
+The cost of this loss of competitiveness was almost exclusively levied on regions and populations in the US that relied on manufacturing labor for economic sustenance.
+The US had effectively ceded much of its manufacturing base to the rest of the world in exchange for cheap over-consumption and global reserve hegemony.
+Foreign nations like Germany, Japan, China, and many others were able to build up large trade surpluses against the United States and build up their manufacturing capabilities to sell back to the American government and consumers who enjoyed the international strength of the dollar

 The only way to get out of the position of running perpetual trade deficits and relying on foreign manufacturers would be to end the US dollar’s dominance as the de facto reserve currency and encourage more global trade be transacted in other forms of payment.
 This will reduce demand for dollars internationally, thereby weakening its purchasing power for international goods, but this will allow US manufacturing to become more competitive domestically and internationally.